hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 VMWare hypervisor provides a high level of resilience in various cases of failure (at the server hardware layer through vMotion and at the network layer through virtual distributed networking.)
-In addition, having ESX failover to a DR datacenter provides recovery in the case of a total data center outage See the Disaster Recovery section.
+In addition, having ESXi failover to a DR datacenter provides recovery in the case of a total data center outage See the Disaster Recovery section.

 #### Terraform Enterprise Servers (VMware Virtual Machine)